kaisenlinux/manpages-dev/README.md

 	   - Updating asdf command in script
 07/04/2021 - Integrating build script of manpages in the manpages-dev repository
 	   - Adding helper script deploy.sh
+06/12/2021 - fix lib/ dir missing files and build manpages for kaisen 2.0